 “I can hire writers”

-And yes, there might be people who’ll write for free.
+And yes, there might be people who’ll write for a cheap price.
 However, the truth is, their devotion to your blog and its quality is definitely going to be less than yours.
 After all, they’re just helping you out and you can’t demand quality.

 “I don’t have to learn anything new”